KratosMultiphysics/Kratos/INSTALL.md

 ## Post Compilation

-As Kratos is not an executable but a set of modules and libraries, you will need to add them to the path.
-In order to do that please add the Kratos install folder (If you didn't touch anything should be `$KRATOS_SOURCE/bin/Release`)
+As *Kratos* is not an executable but a set of modules and libraries, you will need to add them to the path.
+In order to do that please add the *Kratos* install folder (If you didn't touch anything should be `$KRATOS_SOURCE/bin/Release`)

-### Linux
+### GNU/Linux
 ```bash
 export PYTHONPATH=$PYTHONPATH:$HOME/Kratos/bin/Release
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$HOME/Kratos/bin/Release/libs
 ```
-Or set them permanently by adding these lines in your *~/.bashrc*.
+Or set them permanently by adding these lines in your `~/.bashrc`.

 ### Windows
 In a *Command Prompt:*